araskal/Azure-Cloud-Mining-Script/index.md

 This guide will show you how to:
 - Create an Azure account with free credits
 - Create a Monero-Wallet to store your earnings
-- How to start mining
-- What kind of revenue to expect
+- Start mining & what kind of revenue to expect

 ### Create an Azure Account